vasylenko/devdosvid.blog/_posts/2020-09-15-terraform-certification-tips.markdown

 description: Summary of a learning path to HashiCorp Certified — Terraform Associate
 tags: [terraform, education]
 ---
-I successfuly passed "HashiCorp Certified — Terraform Associate" exam last friday and decided to share some advice for exam preparation.
+I successfully passed the "HashiCorp Certified — Terraform Associate" exam last Friday and decided to share some advice for exam preparation.

 TL;DR — here is an action list that helped me: